grig23/primetime.en/help/programming/tvsdk-1.4-for-android/drm-content-security/android-1.4-tvsdk-drm-workflow.md

 ---
 description: Primetime DRM is integrated into TVSDK, which simplifies implementing content protection in a TVSDK application.
-seo-description: Primetime DRM is integrated into TVSDK, which simplifies implementing content protection in a TVSDK application.
-seo-title: Implementing Primetime DRM in a TSVDK application
 title: Implementing Primetime DRM in a TSVDK application
-uuid: fe0f1672-3cfd-4cdc-846b-0ee92f6dcf2b
 ---

 # Implementing Primetime DRM in a TSVDK application {#implementing-primetime-drm-in-a-tsvdk-application}